napacreativeco/pinkday/README.md

-# Throne
+# Pink Day

 Site for Lil Uzi Vert.
 Designed by William Canning.
+Developed by Throne.